awesomephant/blog/work/arc.md

 The site is built in [Eleventy](https://www.11ty.dev/) and hosted on Netlify.

-It's Set in *Swiss Works* by Ian Party, *Arial Regular* by Robin Nicholas and Patricia Saunder, and *ARC Regular* (a modified version of *Times*) by William Jacobson.
+It's Set in _Swiss Works_ by Ian Party, _Arial Regular_ by Robin Nicholas and Patricia Saunder, and _ARC Regular_ (a modified version of _Times_) by William Jacobson.

-Art direction by [Maya Guileva](https://mayagulieva.com/) and William Jacobson, design and code by me.
+Art direction by [Maya Guileva](https://mayagulieva.com/) and [William Jacobson](https://www.williamjacobson.se/), design and code by me.

-View the live site at [arcmagazine.org](https://arcmagazine.org/)
+View the live site at [arc.maxkohler.com](https://arc.maxkohler.com)